-On top of that, we have modified the headlight operation to resemble prototypical operation of a real steam locomotive where the light generator controls the operation rather than the light function.
+On top of that, we have modified the headlight operation to resemble the prototypical operation of a real steam locomotive, where the light generator controls the operation rather than the light function.
 No more turning off the sound and the light stays on waiting for you to turn it off.

 Also added are: